-If you have purchased our Services as part of a promotion or discounted rate with a Network or an Affiliate, we may share, your usage data of our Services only, upon request from the Network or Affiliate.
+If you have purchased our Services as part of a promotion or discounted rate with a Channel Partner, Network, Partner Reseller or an Affiliate, we may share, your usage data of our Services only, upon request from the relevant organisation.

 What are the Legal Grounds for processing your information?